tom-mi/iBrew/README.md

 It features!

 For smarthome fans!
- * Support unlimited iKettle 2.0 or Smarter Coffee machines!
+ * Support unlimited iKettle 2.0 or Smarter Coffee appliances!
 As many as you like!
  * Command Line Interface
- * Web Interface (almost finished, help appriciated!)
+ * Web Interface (almost finished, help appreciated!)
  * (JSON) Rest API
  * __HomeKit__ setup guide (using HomeBridge)
  * [Domoticz](http://www.domoticz.com/) setup guide (coming soon!)
  * Usage statistics

-_ No tracking of you or your appliances usage!_
+_No tracking of you or your appliances usage!_

 For the domotics interface experts!
  * Kettle and coffee machine simulation (works with Smarter app!)